 IRS Interface

-Attitude information and own state vector data to support the ADS-B functions should be supplied directly from a digital IRS source over ARINC 429 or over the ARINC 664 bus.
+Attitude information and own state vector data to support the ADS-B functions should be supplied directly from a digital IRS source over the ARINC 664 bus.
 At least two sources should be connected to the 2G ISS.

-IRS data should be supplied to the 2G ISS from a digital source over ARINC 429 or ARINC 664 bus.
+IRS data should be supplied to the 2G ISS from a digital source over the ARINC 664 bus.
 At least two sources should be connected to the 2G ISS.
 The following 2G ISS functions use IRS information: